Mom's Carrot Casserole

 First you will need to cook the carrots.
 It usually takes about 10 minutes after they boil to soften them up.

-Next, you will combine the tomato soup mixture to the cooked carrots.
 Once mixed place the mixture in a casserole dish and cover.
 Bake in a 350° preheated oven for 40 minutes.

 And here is Mom's Carrot Casserole...
 If you have picky veggie people in your family, I think this casserole will change their minds about carrots.